26 May Why Choose A Career Coach?

 Is Coaching Worth The Investment?

+Why choose a career coach?
 Some people are reluctant to undertake coaching-not sure if it is worth the investment.
-They ask, “cant I do it in only a few sessions,” and remark that “it seems expensive.”
+Some think they can figure things out themselves but then realize that is not longer working.
+They start to search for coaches and ask, “cant I do it in only a few sessions,” and sometimes remark that “it seems expensive.”

 What One Thing Could I Do To Be Successful And Advance In My Career Or Job?